fgadaleta/fgadaleta/README.md

 <hr />

-I've got a MSc in Computer Engineering from Politecnico di Milano and a PhD. in Computer Science from the University of Leuven (Belgium).
+I have a MSc in Computer Engineering from Politecnico di Milano and a PhD. in Computer Science from the University of Leuven (Belgium).
 I work with math and computers since a very (very) young age.
-My favourite OS are *NIX systems, and the programming languages of choice are mainly Python and [Rust](https://rust-lang.org).
-Not necessarily in that order.
+My favourite OSes are *NIX systems, and the programming languages of choice are mainly Python and [Rust](https://rust-lang.org), not necessarily in that order.

 ## Work 👨‍💻

 You may know me from my podcast 🎙️ [Data science at home podcast](https://datascienceathome.com) or from some work 🤖 I have made at [Amethix Technologies](https://amethix.com).

-I design and implement deep tech solutions in several domains.
+I design and implement deep tech solutions and highly-critical systems in several sectors (fintech, insurtech, military).
 Many repositories are not public for licensing restrictions.

 ## Where can you find me? 📱